 If possible, you should also enclose one or more documents as evidence of how you meet the PAL exception you've identified in your letter.
 Merge your supporting document(s) with your letter of explanation and upload them together as one file.

-you used the DLI transfer process in your IRCC secure account to notify IRCC that you were transferring to UVic prior to November 8, 2024 attach a screenshot of the confirmation message from your IRCC account, showing you successfully completed the online DLI transfer process
+You completed the DLI transfer process prior to November 8, 2024 to notify IRCC you were transferring to UVic A screenshot of the confirmation message from your IRCC account, showing that you successfully completed the online DLI transfer process

-* If you no longer have access to these items, connect with an ICS immigration practitioner for advice on alternative supporting documents.
+* If you no longer have access to these items, connect with an ICS immigration practitioner for advice on what to include.

 After you apply for a study permit extension